Doxycycline: Research reagent

 Doxycycline-activated Tet-ON (tetracycline-controlled transcriptional activation) system driving inducible short hairpin RNA (shRNA) expression for controlled gene silencing via the RNA interference pathway.
 The Tet-ON inducible shRNA system is a regulated gene-silencing platform where short hairpin RNA (shRNA) expression is switched on only in the presence of a tetracycline-class antibiotic, such as doxycycline.
 Doxycycline binds to a modified Tet repressor (TetR) protein, enabling it to activate transcription from a Tet-responsive promoter, producing shRNA that is processed into small interfering RNA (siRNA) by the cell's RNA interference (RNAi) machinery.
-This allows researchers to precisely control the timing and level of target gene knockdown, minimizing off-target effects and enabling studies of essential genes without permanent silencing.
+This system allows researchers to precisely control the timing and level of target gene knockdown, minimizing off-target effects and enabling studies of essential genes without permanent silencing.

 Doxycycline and other members of the tetracycline class of antibiotics are often used as research reagents in in vitro and in vivo biomedical research experiments involving bacteria as well in experiments in eukaryotic cells and organisms with inducible protein expression systems using tetracycline-controlled transcriptional activation.
 The mechanism of action for the antibacterial effect of tetracyclines relies on disrupting protein translation in bacteria, thereby damaging the ability of microbes to grow and repair; however protein translation is also disrupted in eukaryotic mitochondria impairing metabolism and leading to effects that can confound experimental results.
 Doxycycline is also used in "tet-on" (gene expression activated by doxycycline) and "tet-off" (gene expression inactivated by doxycycline) tetracycline-controlled transcriptional activation to regulate transgene expression in organisms and cell cultures.
 Doxycycline is more stable than tetracycline for this purpose.
 At subantimicrobial doses, doxycycline is an inhibitor of matrix metalloproteases, and has been used in various experimental systems for this purpose, such as for recalcitrant recurrent corneal erosions.